+CAUTION: The information in this removal section is intended for authorized service technicians only.

-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the base cover.

+- 3. Remove the battery.

+- 4. Remove the fans.

+- 5. Remove the heat sink.

-- 3. Remove the battery. - 4.
-Remove the system board.
+- 6. Remove the Type-C brackets.

+- 7. Remove the system board.

-(i) NOTE: The system board can be removed with the following components attached:
+- i NOTE: The system board can be removed along with the solid state drive.

-- heat sink

-- fans

-- solid-state drive
+- 8. Remove the speakers.

-- 5. Remove the power button with fingerprint reader.
+- 9. Remove the power button with fingerprint reader.

-The following images indicate the location of the keyboard and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the keyboard and provides a visual representation of the removal procedure.